gourmetjs/gourmet-ssr/docs/guides/using-redux.md

 ## Introduction

-Usually, building a Redux app with the server-side rendering is a complicated task.
-That is not because Redux is particularly incompatible with SSR than others, but because enabling SSR itself is a complicated task.
+Usually, building a Redux app with server-side rendering is a complicated task.
+That is not because Redux is particularly more incompatible with SSR compared to others, but because enabling SSR itself is a complicated task.

-However, as Gourmet SSR takes care of the most complications from the SSR-izing an app, using Redux in a Gourmet SSR project is surprisingly simple.
+However, as Gourmet SSR takes care of most of the complications from SSR-izing an app, using Redux in a Gourmet SSR project is surprisingly simple.
 It is just a matter of adding a snippet for bootstrapping.
 Let's see how.

 ## Example app